Dead Sea

 Story & Plot Summary: Dead Sea

-Quick Plot Summary: Dead Sea is a Crime, Horror, Thriller film that dives into the criminal underworld with a grounded sense of realism and complex morality.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2024, Dead Sea is a Crime, Horror, Thriller film directed by Phil Volken.
+The narrative dives into the criminal underworld with a grounded sense of realism and complex morality.
+This summary provides a scannable look at the movie's central conflict involving Isabel Gravitt.

 Story Breakdown